rossph3lan/JustCater/README.md

 For the structure of the page, I wanted it simple and easy to navigate through for the user and from them to be able to get the information they were seeking.

-* The navbar consists of the logo and a menu which offers there 3 pages available on the website: Home, Gallery and Contact.
+* The navbar consists of the logo and a menu which offers three pages available on the website: Home, Gallery and Contact.
 The logo and be clicked to return to the home page.

 * The home page consists of our main image to grab the users attention.